Don Cowie (footballer)

-Don McCulloch Cowie (born 15 February 1983) is a Scottish professional football coach and former player.
+Don McCulloch Cowie (born 15 February 1983) is a Scottish professional football coach and former player, who was most recently the manager of Ross County.
 Cowie played as a midfielder for Inverness Caledonian Thistle, Watford, Cardiff City, Wigan Athletic, Heart of Midlothian and Ross County.
 Cowie made ten international appearances for the Scotland national football team between 2009 and 2012.

 Club career

 Ross County

 Born in Inverness, Cowie attended Dingwall Academy and came up through Ross County's youth system and went on to captain the club.
 His father was also a footballer for Ross County during the club's long membership of the Highland Football League.
 He was on the Ross County side that drew 1–1 against Clyde but beat them in a penalty shoot-out in the Challenge cup final.
 On 30 January 2007, he signed a pre-contract agreement with Highland derby rivals Inverness and officially joined them on 1 July 2007.

 Inverness Caledonian Thistle

 Cowie's first season at the club proved fruitful as he abided so quickly to the Scottish Premier League (SPL).
 He scored his first goal for the club in a 2–1 defeat away to St Mirren.
 During Caley Thistle's poor start to the season Cowie proved to be an inspirational figure in the starting eleven.
 One of his best moments of the season came when he scored the third, and winning goal in Caley Thistle's 3–2 win over Celtic, as well as a stunning 20-yard volley in a win over Kilmarnock.
 He finished the season as Inverness' top scorer with nine goals and was voted Player of the Year in Caley Thistle's match program.